Reading view

 Rumors about the return of a flagship coupe in the Mercedes lineup first sparked earlier this year when the company trademarked a pair of two-door S-Class models in Maybach and AMG forms.

-However, these were based on the current generation of the S-Class sedan, which is expected to undergo a facelift next year.
-The next generation model, expected closer to the decade’s end, should offer both internal-combustion and battery-electric powertrains.
+However, those designs were based on the current generation of the S-Class sedan, which is expected to undergo a facelift next year.
+The next generation that’s expected towards the decade’s end should offer both internal-combustion and battery-electric powertrains.

 Whether this new concept is merely a design study or a genuine preview of what’s to come remains uncertain.
-But if the teasers are any indication, Mercedes isn’t done exploring the art of the grand coupe just yet.
+Still, it is an indication that Mercedes isn’t done exploring the art of the grand coupe just yet.

 The Vision Mercedes-Maybach 6 Coupé and Cabriolet.